 Spires Physiotherapists are experts in the assessment of pain and movement disorders, which enables us to better understand why you are experiencing your symptoms.
 Our experience in elite sports gives us a wealth of rehabilitation knowledge which, alongside expert therapeutic treatment skills, helps you get back to doing what you enjoy and living life to the full.
 We understand that it’s difficult to decide on a therapist and many patients don’t know who to trust.
 Every therapist at Spires Physiotherapy is experienced, pragmatic, honest, has chartered status and uses scientific research evidence in their assessment and management of you and your symptoms.
 Additionally, we know our limitations and won’t hesitate to refer you on to a specialist if required.

 Andreas is a Chartered Physiotherapist and Kinesiotherapy specialist with extensive experience in private practice and elite sport.
 He has over a decade of previous experience working with professional athletes including triple jumpers, pole vaulters, track athletes, basketball players and the Olympic rhythmic gymnastics ensemble.
 He is particularly proud of his work with the Greece National Athletics Elite Marathon Team.
 As a result, Andreas has developed expert sports injury rehabilitation skills alongside a wide range of treatment modalities including soft tissue massage, trigger point therapy and kinesiology taping.
 Outside of elite sports, he also has experience in post-operative rehabilitation, musculoskeletal disorders and elderly rehabilitation.
 Having completed his undergraduate training at Queen Margaret University, he is now studying for a masters degree in Musculoskeletal Rehabilitation.
-In his spare time, Andreas enjoys athletics, basketball, cross fit, Muay Thai, skiing, rafting, bungee jumping, scuba diving, paintball and cycling.
+In his spare time, he enjoys athletics, basketball, cross fit, Muay Thai, skiing, rafting, bungee jumping, scuba diving, paintball and cycling.
+Andreas currently works in our Oxford clinic offering evening appointments.

 The role of a physiotherapist is to facilitate healing and prevent chronic pain and movement conditions.
 This requires a detailed assessment from which your Spires Physiotherapist will give you a diagnosis which, alongside your own rehabilitation goals, will help to determine how your condition is managed.
 You and your physiotherapist will set your goals and agree your treatment and management plan collaboratively.
 You will be guided and supported every step of the way so that you can recover to full function and get back to doing the things you love, whether it be dancing, gardening or sports.